 Grand Theft Auto leak: Rockstar 'disappointed' as GTA 6 secrets leaked by hacker

+GTA 6 leak: Rockstar 'disappointed' as Grand Theft Auto secrets leaked by hacker

 The makers of Grand Theft Auto have said they are "extremely disappointed" after details of GTA 6 were revealed by a hacker.